-Our existing cash and cash equivalents may fluctuate during fiscal 2021, due to changes in our planned cash expenditures, including changes in incremental costs such as direct costs and integration costs related to acquisitions.
-Cash from operations could also be affected by various risks and uncertainties, including, but not limited to, the effects of COVID-19.
+Our existing cash and cash equivalents may fluctuate during fiscal 2022, due to changes in our planned cash expenditures, including changes in incremental costs such as direct costs and integration costs related to acquisitions.
+Cash from operations could also be affected by various risks and uncertainties, including, but not limited to, the effects of COVID-19 and global unrest.
 It is possible that certain customers may unilaterally decide to extend payments on accounts receivable, however the Company's customer base is comprised primarily of larger organizations with typically strong liquidity and capital resources.

 We believe that our existing cash balances, together with funds generated from operations and amounts available under our credit facility, will be sufficient to finance our operations and meet our foreseeable cash requirements for the next twelve months.
-We also believe that our financial resources, along with managing discretionary expenses, will allow us to manage the impact of COVID-19 on our business operations for the foreseeable future, which could include reductions in revenue and delays in payments from customers and partners.
-We will continue to evaluate our financial position as developments evolve relating to COVID-19.
+We also believe that our financial resources, along with managing discretionary expenses, will allow us to manage the impact of COVID-19 on our business operations for the foreseeable future and withstand global unrest, which could include reductions in revenue and delays in payments from customers and partners.
+We will continue to evaluate our financial position as developments evolve relating to COVID-19 and global unrest.